hotwax/press-release-faq/job-manager/miscellaneous-jobs.md

 Answer: No, users cannot create a new category in the Job Manager App dynamically.
 Custom jobs that do not fit into any of the app's existing categories will be managed through the Miscellaneous Jobs section.

-#### Question 6: Why is it named miscellaneous jobs but not custom jobs?
-As these jobs are custom made for retailers, I believe naming and categorising them as custom jobs rather miscellaneous jobs, will be more clear for user.

 ### Internal FAQs